 Her lips pressed into a thin line.

 The idea that she was somehow bound to a man like him unsettled her.
-He was rich, powerful—he lived in a world completely separate from hers.
+He was rich, powerful and his powers would continue to increase even after the apocalypse—he lived in a world completely different from hers.
 If he was truly connected to this system, then did that mean he had a say in her fate?
 Did he already know about all this?

 The thought made her stomach twist.